 The new age of digital media has also precipitated a shift in how ‘traditional’ journalists view their role.

-Within the increasingly crowded digital contest of ideas, amid opinionated and public figures and social commentators, objectivity and impartiality doesn’t rate as well compared to emotive subjectivity.
+Now having to compete in the increasingly crowded contest of ideas with opinionated and public figures and social commentators, objectivity and impartiality doesn’t rate as well compared to emotive subjectivity.

 Increasingly, news angles are being framed by commentary and agendas, as opposed to objectivity and impartiality.

 It’s culminated in a new generation of journalists ‘questioning whether, in a hyper-partisan, digital world, objectivity is even desirable.”

 In fact the dean of the prestigious Columbia Journalism School has even described objectivity as an “inherited shibboleth.”

 In his book The View from Somewhere, Lewis Raven Wallace argues against journalist neutrality and advocates for the validity of news told from distinctly subjective voices.

 Wallace stipulates that upholding the centrality of facts and the necessary discipline of verification remain crucial.